miafranc/porter/README.md

-# Writing the Porter stemming algorithm in Flex
+# Porter stemmer in Flex

 Porter's stemming algorithm is one of the most famous and popular state-of-the-art methods for stemming for the English language.